openedx/openedx-events/docs/how-tos/adding-event-bus-support-to-an-event.rst

 Step 2: Define the Event Payload
 --------------------------------

 An Open edX Event is compatible with the event bus when its payload can be serialized, sent, and deserialized by other services.
-The payload, structured as attrs data classes, must align with the event bus schema format which in this case is the `Avro`_ schema.
+The payload, structured as `attrs data classes`_, must align with the event bus schema format which in this case is the :term:`Avro Schema`.
+This schema is used to serialize and deserialize the :term:`Event Payload` when sending it across services.

 This ensures the event can be sent by the producer and be then re-emitted by the same instance of `OpenEdxPublicSignal`_ on the consumer side.
-For more information on the event bus schema format, refer to the :doc:`../decisions/0005-external-event-schema-format` and :doc:`../decisions/0004-external-event-bus-and-django-signal-events` decision records.
+For more information on the event bus schema format, refer to the :doc:`../decisions/0004-external-event-bus-and-django-signal-events` and :doc:`../decisions/0005-external-event-schema-format` decision records.

-Here is an example of an :term:`Event Payload` structured as attrs data classes that align with the event bus schema format:
+Here is an example of an :term:`Event Payload` structured as `attrs data classes`_ that align with the event bus schema format:

 .. code-block:: python